Jordan-Pierce/CoralNet-Toolbox/CoralNet_Data/README.md

 # CoralNet Data

-This is an example of how the scripts expect data to be stored, and how they will be downloaded from:
+This is an example of how the scripts expect data to be stored, and how they will be downloaded from CoralNet:

 ```python
 output_dir/